-Copyright 2009 - 2012 by Mario Vaden
+Copyright 2009 - 2015 by Mario Vaden

 Over the past century, a trickle of people exploring the north redwoods have entered portions of Atlas Grove, the majority passing by, likely not recognizing unusual characteristics or dimensions.
-Just a handful of people besides botanists or researchers know both the significance of this grove and it's exact location.
+Just a handful of people besides botanists or researchers knew both the significance of this grove and it's exact location.

 Atlas redwood in the midst of what was a study plot called Atlas Project: 1 hectare.
-The entire redwood grove is much larger.
+The entire Atlas Grove is much larger.
 Other tree species include Douglas fir, western hemlock, California bay, Cascara, and bigleaf maple.
 The understory is dominated by western sword fern, California huckleberry, red huckleberry, redwood sorrel and a bit of salmonberry.
 The main trunk was previously broken between 55 and 60 m giving growth to five large reiterations plus 20 minor reiterations.
 Atlas redwood held 65 epiphyte mats with approximately 677 kg dry mass of leather-leaf fern.
 Other epiphytes present within the crown include California huckleberry, cascara, trailing black currant, lady fern and an assortment of lichens.

 Remnants of a broken limb or reiteration on the lower trunk is shown in the photo.
 It reminds me of a wooden triceratops .
 Dr. Robert Van Pelt once made a black and white drawing of this redwood.
 On his drawing that growth shows a small trunk or stem rising upward.
 It has since broken off.